 I tested a roast chicken fully slathered in ghee instead, and success!
 The same crispy golden skin as the original.

-I would encourage you to refer to the original recipe if you want to read how Ina does it.
+If you want to read exactly how Ina does it, check out her original version.
 For this recipe, I’ve morphed the original perfect roast chicken into a version that works for Whole30 and paleo diets, and it’s just as delicious!

 Can you roast a whole chicken with ghee?